PowerShell/PowerShell-RFC/1-Draft/PowerShell-StartupConfig.md

 Full PowerShell uses the registry to store a configuration data which controls many different behaviors when PowerShell starts.
 A number of different locations in the registry are used to store config which makes it difficult to manage and retrieve configuration.
-This is obviously a problem for non-Windows systems as they have no registry, but still have a requirement for system wide configuration.
+This is obviously a problem for non-Windows systems as they have no registry, but still require system wide configuration.
-There is still a need for startup configuration to be read:

 ## Motivation

 As a tester of PowerShell Core, I often need to have configuration set _before_ the PowerShell engine is running.
 As an admin, I would like to be able to control the execution policy of the shell as it starts.

 The registry exists only on Windows, non-Windows platforms still need a mechanism for creating settings

 ## Specification